Kamalisk/arkhamdb-json-data/README.md

 * **code** - 5 digit card identifier.
 Consists of two zero-padded numbers: first two digits are the cycle position, last three are position of the card within the cycle (printed on the card).
 * cost - Play cost of the card.
 Relevant for all cards except agendas and titles.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 * **deck_limit**
-* deck_options - Investigator only - Special string describing the card options for an investigator.
+* deck_options - Investigator only - Special string describing the card options for an investigator. e.g. "faction:<faction>:<lowest>:<highest>"
-* deck_requirements - Investigator only - Special string describing the card requirements for an investigator.
+* deck_requirements - Investigator only - Special string describing the card requirements for an investigator. e.g. "size:<size>" "card:<card_code>" "random:subtype:basicweakness"
 * **faction_code**
 * flavor
 * health - Health of Investigator or Ally Asset